vkyprmr/projectIncKnowHow/ReadME.md

-# deepdive
+# projectIncKnowHow
-machine learning, deep learning and ai projects
+This repo contains the projects that I undertook to increase my Know-How in the field.